Need a document notarized? The Kansas City Public Library offers FREE notary services at all locations.

 The Library provides notary services for free.
 Many institutions notarize documents for a fee; however, please be aware it is illegal to charge to notarize an election ballot.

-We cannot guarantee a notary will be available at all times; it is best to call ahead to your preferred Library location to confirm a time, or you can schedule an appointment in advance.
+We cannot guarantee a notary will be available at all times; it is best to call ahead to your preferred Library location to confirm a time.

-You can make an appointment online, or by phone by calling the Library location you wish to visit.
+You can make an appointment by phone or by calling the Library location you wish to visit.
 If you need assistance with requesting notary help, contact us.

 Generally, it takes 5-10 minutes per document for a notary visit.